PawseySC/containers-openfoam-workshop/_episodes/04_buildingAnOpenFOAMContainer.md

 >  && echo ''
 > ~~~
 > {: .docker}
+> - These are the settings for the installation path and the `WM_PROJECT_USER_DIR` path
 > - Using `sed` command to replace settings in the `bashrc` file
+> - The syntax shown here adds the new setting immediately below the original setting
+> - Then comments out the line of the original setting
+> - Note also that the original file is first copied into `bashrc.original`
 >
 > <p>&nbsp;</p>
 >